microsoft/BotFramework-Composer/docs/triggers_and_events.md

 TRIGGER + ACTIONS

+## Events at Root Dialog

+TODO: talk a bit about using events to trigger features

+## Events in Child Dialogs

+TODO: Talk a bit about using local interrupts

 ## Types of Event Handlers

 There are several types of event handlers available within Composer.
 They all work in a similar manner, and in some cases, can be interchanged.